 Introduction

-- Invite the Mentee to Share: Ask the mentee to share a story about something meaningful to them—this could be a recent achievement, a challenge, or an everyday experience they enjoyed.
-Encourage them to share in their own words without focusing on specific details.
+- Invite the Mentee to Share: Ask your mentee to tell a story about something meaningful to them—like a recent achievement, a challenge, or a moment they

-- Practice Deep Listening: As the mentee speaks, the mentor practices active listening, noting key points, emotions, and body language.
-The goal is to listen without planning a response, focusing entirely on the mentee’s story.
+enjoyed.
+Encourage them to speak freely without focusing on specific details. - Practice Deep Listening: Listen carefully to their story, paying attention to key points, emotions, and body language.
+The goal is to listen without planning your response, focusing only on what they’re saying.

-- “It sounds like that moment really made you feel…”
+“It sounds like that made you feel…”

-- “I noticed you felt especially proud/excited/frustrated about…”
+“I noticed you felt really proud/excited/frustrated about…”

-- “What I’m hearing is that this experience meant a lot because…”
+“What I’m hearing is that this experience meant a lot because…” - Encourage Further Exploration: Ask an open-ended question to help them reflect more, such as:4.

 Please Share: